theskyinflames/weatherbot/README.md

-# forecastTwitterBot
+# weatherbot
-This is a bot that publishes tweets with the forecast for a given zone
+This is a bot that publishes tweets with the current weather for a given zone